 Mohammed Kaka: When we started this journey with Mendix, one of the Mendix staff spoke to us and they asked us, “What’s your evidence that you’re going to be climbing or summiting?”
 We said, “We have these nine aspirations that we want to achieve”.
 Having developed the app and although we call it a single app, it actually is at least four different items.
 There’s a fifth item that’s still being developed.
 There’s a sixth item.
 We’ve got the loan origination portal that has already been developed.
 Our nine evidence that we intended summiting has now evolved to 31 digital initiatives that we are busy working towards.
 The only thing that holds us back is what our mind limits us with in terms of the tools.
 We’ve got capabilities to use more in terms of automation.
 We are looking at using Mendix more in terms of our decisioning and improving our workflows.

 Hamzah Asmall: The first lesson learned for me was around vendor selection.
-With Mendix, there’s a large array of vendors that you can choose from, but you do have to choose, right?
-You can’t just expect that every vendor out there is going to be fit for you because each vendor still has its own culture and own way of working.
-As a Mendix customer, if you are going to partner with a vendor, you should still do your own test to check if there’s a fit between you and that vendor because it is going to be a meaningful relationship, possibly a long love relationship, and you don’t want to have a difficult relationship to start with, one that would just put a damper on your journey.
+With Mendix, there’s a large array of vendors that you can choose from.
+But you do have to choose, right?
+You can’t just expect that every vendor out there is going to be fit for you.
+Because each vendor still has its own culture and own way of working.
+As a Mendix customer, if you are going to partner with a vendor, you should still do your own test to check if there’s a fit between you and that vendor.
+Because it is going to be a meaningful relationship.
+Possibly a long love relationship.
+You don’t want to have a difficult relationship to start with, one that would just put a damper on your journey.

 With numerous successful partnerships within the industry over the last decade, Avertra brings together the expertise and drive to empower clients with state-of-the-art digital solutions with Al-Baraka being no exception.
 With a continuous roadmap of digital solutions set in stone, Avertra aims to continue nurturing its fruitful partnership with Al-Baraka, all while providing the latest digital trends and solutions to provide superior customer experiences.